 1. Bad SQL:

-A SQL query that restricts any queries better flow is classified as Bad SQL.
-Bad SQL leads to a slow down in the database implementations, restrictions of other queries, and many such problems.
+A SQL query that restricts any query’s better flow is classified as Bad SQL.
+Bad SQL leads to a slowdown in database implementations, restrictions of other queries, and many such problems.

 2. Query timeout:

 Each query has a time limit for execution.
 Query timeout specifies the time the application waits to give an error.
 If the query doesn’t provide any data within the specified period, then the application terminates the query and pushes an error.

 The error that comes out in an application that leads to pause or termination of the application falls in this category.